-ARTICLE 17 OF DIGITAL SINGLE MARKET DIRECTIVE: IS THERE A PLACE FOR RIGHT TO DATA PROTECTION?
+ART.
+17 OF THE DIGITAL SINGLE MARKET DIRECTIVE: IS THERE A PLACE FOR THE RIGHT TO DATA PROTECTION?

 The Copyright Digital Single Market Directive (CDSM Directive) remains to be one of the most discussed topics in European Intellectual Property Law since the time of its adoption in 2019.
 Furthermore, over the course of time the debates around it do not subside rather escalate.

 One of the reasons is indeed the controversial Article 17 (Art.
 17) which inter alia brings a shift in intermediary liability system which has remained unchanged for almost 20 years since the introduction of E-Commerce Directive.
 Now, according to Art.
 17, Online Content Sharing Service Providers (OCSSPs) – such as Facebook, YouTube, Instagram, etc. – should enter into license agreements with rightholders and, arguably, to enact automated content recognition systems that would track the copyright-infringing content online (otherwise OCSSPs will be recognized as performing an unauthorized act of communication to the public).

 It is considered that the obligation to enact filtering technologies would disproportionately restrict individuals’ fundamental rights and freedoms including but not limited to right to data protection.
 Further it is explained why and how.